 The summer 2010 flood is also recorded as one of the worst times of Pakistan which affected around 20 million people.
 It destroyed homes, infrastructure, crops and left people vulnerable to malnutrition and waterborne diseases.
 Here also the role of NGOs in Pakistan was worth praising.
 Not only the NGOs but also the people stood side by side and showed that Pakistan is driven by humanity.

-And now when the people are suffering because of the novel Coronavirus, the NGOs in Karachi, Islamabad, and all over Pakistan are setting a great example for the rest of the world.
+And when the people were suffering because of the novel Coronavirus, the NGOs in Karachi, Islamabad, and all over Pakistan set a great example for the rest of the world.

-In this blog, we want to thank the NGOs who are working tirelessly to provide food to the daily wagers and people who can’t afford lockdown.
+In this blog, we want to thank the NGOs who are working tirelessly to provide food and shelter to the poor.

 We know that the government and the healthcare workers are doing their best but we also need to recognize the efforts of these NGOs who are reaching people in the middle of the night to see if people are sleeping in peace.
 We are proud of these NGOs in Pakistan.